 The Great Gatsby by F. Scott Fitzgerald captures the ideals of a society obsessed with wealth and status.
 Set in the 1920s during prohibition, the story is narrated by a young man named Nick Carraway.
-Nick meets Gatsby, whose real name is James Gatz, at Gatsby's elaborate mansion in West Egg.
-The area is full of up and coming ‘new money.’
-Young, handsome, and fabulously rich, Jay Gatsby appears to have it all, yet he yearns for the one thing that will always be out of his reach, the love of Daisy Buchanan.
-This absence renders his life of glittering parties and bright decorations empty and desolate.
+Nick meets Jay Gatsby, who is young, handsome, rich, and appears to have it all.
+However, he yearns for the one thing that will always be out of his reach, the love of Daisy Buchanan.

-One of the beautiful things about stories are the underlying lessons, morals, or critiques they contain.
-Teaching students to identify these hidden messages brings greater depth to their literary experiences.
-Storyboarding is a great way to teach the concept of themes, symbols, or motifs.
-It allow the visuals or symbols to tell the stories, making the ideas easy for students to understand and expound upon.
-With storyboards, students can reflect abstract ideas in a concrete manner, a useful tool for middle school or high school students.
+One of the beautiful things about stories are their underlying lessons, morals, or critiques.
+Teaching students to identify these hidden messages brings greater depth to their literary experiences, and storyboarding is a great way to teach these concepts.
+It allow the visuals or symbols to tell the stories, making the ideas easy for students to comprehend.